-CAE employs over 13,000 employees; of these, approximately 2,400 are represented by unions and are covered by 55 collective agreements as of March 31, 2023.
-These differing collective bargaining agreements have various expiration dates, including that of our largest employee group in Montreal, Canada, which is currently in the process of being renewed.
+CAE employs approximately 13,000 employees; of these, approximately 2,300 are represented by unions and are covered by 54 collective agreements as of March 31, 2024.
+These collective bargaining agreements have varying terms and expiration dates.
 The Company maintains constructive relationships with its unions and strives to achieve mutually beneficial relationships while maintaining cost competitiveness.